talos-rit/project_documentation/technical/architecture/Commander Architecture.md

 Commander is a GUI application that lets us use the local device's camera to run a object detection model.
 Once the object is detected in frame, we can turn on the automatic control mode, and let the application send commands to the operator running on the robot's raspberry PI.

-## Dependency

-TODO: Write how to install dependencies once the dependency installation is sorted out

 ## GUI

 > [!NOTE]
-> Tkinter is installed by default by python, but there could be some issues especially using the uv see solutions in README.md in commander.
+> Tkinter is installed by default by python, but there could be some issues especially using the uv python package manager.
+See solutions in README.md in commander.

 The application uses Tkinter to display GUI.
 While its great that tkinter comes with the python installation, but like any UI library it comes with its own event loop management.
 This is great for when you would like to have a simple native application, but if tasks needs to be separated into multiple processes and need to manage cleanup it can get nasty.
 This architecture is the result of such issue.
 You may see a lot of explanation focusing on runtime management and how to schedule tasks, this is the reason why.

 ## Scheduler class